Saravananslb/py-googletranslation/README.rst

 License
 -------

-Googletrans is licensed under the MIT License.
+pygoogletranslation is licensed under the MIT License.
 The terms are as
 follows:

 ::